Understanding Dissociative Disorders: What They Are, Why They Happen, and How to Get Help

 Q1.
 What are dissociative disorders?

 A: Dissociative disorders are mental health conditions where a person feels disconnected from their thoughts, memories, identity, or surroundings.
+This disconnection, called dissociation, often develops as a coping response to trauma or overwhelming stress.

 Q2.
-What causes dissociative disorders?
+What causes dissociation or dissociative disorders?

 Q3.
 What are the common symptoms of dissociative disorders?

-Q4.
+Q5.
 How are dissociative disorders treated?

-Q5.
+Q6.
 Can people recover from dissociative disorders?